syncfusion-content/winui-docs/winui/Linear-Gauge/getting-started.md

 # Getting Started with WinUI Linear Gauge (SfLinearGauge)

-This section explains the steps required to add the Linear Gauge control and its elements such as axis, range, and pointer.
+This section explains the steps required to add the [WinUI Linear Gauge](https://www.syncfusion.com/winui-controls/linear-gauge) control and its elements such as axis, range, and pointer.
 This section covers only basic features needed to get started with Syncfusion Linear Gauge control.

 ## Creating an application with WinUI Linear Gauge